 You resize a UI element by dragging its resize handles, which are small white squares that appear on the element’s borders.
 You reveal an element’s resize handles by selecting it.
 In this case, the text field should already be selected because you just stopped dragging it.
 If your text field looks like the one below, you’re ready to resize it; if it doesn’t, select it on the canvas.

-Resize the left and right edges of the text field until you see vertical guides appear.
+Resize the left and right edges of the text field until you see three vertical layout guides appear.

 Stop resizing the text field when you see something like this: